Mr. Ivan Seahorn BIO

 In 1987, Seahorn began what would become a highly decorated career in law enforcement when hired by Houston Independent School District, the first High School campus Police Department in the United States.

-In 1999, Seahorn was selected to serve as a Board Member for the Texas Commission on Volunteerism and Community Service, an organization responsible for awarding 35 million dollars to eligible applicants each year.
+In 1999, Seahorn was selected to serve as a Board Member for the Texas Commission on Mentoring and Community Service, an organization responsible for awarding 35 million dollars to eligible applicants each year.
 Seahorn was appointed to the position by former President George W. Bush, the Governor of Texas.

 In 2003, Seahorn become the first African-American male to travel as a member of the Texas Member Trainers Program after being selected by Governor Rick Perry.